mcoenca/php-efficient-boilerplate/README.md

 We use the Slim framework v3 as base for the project. https://www.slimframework.com/docs/

 It's a very simple router, but very well supported in the community.
 Equivalent to Flask in Python.
-See the project "slim skeleton" for a complete Slim setup and their docs.
+See the project [slim-skeleton](https://github.com/slimphp/Slim-Skeleton) for a complete Slim setup and their docs.

-See index.php for initial setup, and follow the white rabbit...
-Ahem, no, it's better to follow `require_once` and the function calls !
+See `index.php` for initial setup, and follow the white rabbit :rabbit2: ...

+Ahem, no, it's better to follow `require_once` and function calls ! :poop:

 ### App and Routing setup